Bias finishes

 Should you wash your "ready-made" bias tape before using it?

-The question is relevant because we are used to washing fabric before sewing it, so why not bias tape...
+The question is relevant because we usually wash fabric before sewing it, so why not bias tape...
 Bias tape is only washed once sewn; indeed, it is sold ready to use.

-If you wash it, you risk losing the fold due to the washing machine.
+If you wash it, you risk losing the fold from machine washing.
 However, it is recommended to steam it with an iron to remove finishes and make it more flexible.

 The main function of bias tape (and my favorite 😊) is to create very neat / luxurious finishes.
-It is placed on the raw edges of the fabric to prevent fraying.
+It is applied to the raw edges of the fabric to prevent fraying.

-Its second use is aesthetic especially since there are so many colors and patterns that it is easy to be creative with bias tape.
+Its second use is aesthetic, especially since there are so many colors and patterns that it’s easy to be creative with bias tape.

 What are the ways to sew it?